flosse/scaleApp/README.markdown

 scaleApp is inspired by the talk of Nicholas C. Zakas - ["Scalable JavaScript Application Architecture"](https://www.youtube.com/watch?v=vXjVFPosQHw).

+## Features

++ loose coupling of modules
++ small & simple
++ no serverside dependencies
++ modules can be tested separately
++ replacing any module without affecting other modules
++ extendable with plugins
++ browser and node.js support

+## Extendable

+scaleApp itself is very small but it can be extended with plugins.
+There already are some plugins available (e.g. `mvc`, `i18n`, etc.) but you can easily define your own one.

 ## Download latest version

 - [scaleApp 0.3.3.tar.gz](https://github.com/flosse/scaleApp/tarball/v0.3.3)